ipfs/js-ipfs/OKR.md

 - `PX` - VictorBjelkholm - Every env (i.e Linux, Windows, Mac OS X, Firefox, Chrome, Safari, Edge) test run is parallelized in CI.
 - `PX` - VictorBjelkholm - CLI, HTTP-API and Core Tests of js-ipfs are parallelized in CI.
 - `PX` - fsdiogo - A repo migration utility exists and migration is a good experience for js-ipfs users.
+- `PX` - wraithgar - Achieve CLI and HTTP-API feature parity with go-ipfs for all the commands and endpoints planned (see https://github.com/ipfs/ipfs/blob/master/IMPLEMENTATION_STATUS.md)
+- `PX` - wraithgar - Bring code coverage up to 100% everywhere!

 ### libp2p levels up, learns new superpowers and a dedicated team is formed

-- `PX` - OWNER - libp2p has primitives to keep connections under control.
+- `PX` - hugomrdias - libp2p has primitives to keep connections under control.
 - `PX` - dryajov - Readable Streams no more!
 Reduce the overhead of Readable -> Pull in libp2p-mplex.
 - `PX` - diasdavid - The libp2p.next() refactor is complete.
 - `PX` - diasdavid - Delegated Peer Routing and Content Routing modules are created.
 - `PX` - diasdavid - Browsers no longer rely on static rendezvous points for Discovery.
 - `PX` - jacobheun - js-libp2p gets its Private Networks implementation.
 - `PX` - diasdavid - js-libp2p gets its own OKR spreadsheet for next Q3.
+- `PX` - vasco-stantos - The name system (IPNS) works locally.
+- `PX` - vasco-stantos - IPNS over PubSub.
+- `PX` - vasco-stantos - IPNS over the DHT.
+- `PX` - dryajov - NAT Traversal for the TCP Transport.

 ### The Community is pumped by having a selection of example applications, blog posts and video tutorials on how to build DApps with IPFS